Dr. Mitchell S. Albert

 Graduate Student, PhD

-Yurii received his Masters of Physics from Taras Schevchenko National University of Kyiv, and is currently working on his PhD in Chemistry and Materials Science at Lakehead University.
-In the lab, Yurii is developing MRI pulse programming, performing statistical analysis, and data processing for all our lung studies.
+Yurii received his Masters of Physics with honor from Taras Schevchenko National University of Kyiv and is currently working on his PhD in Chemistry and Materials Science at Lakehead University.
+In the lab, Yurii is working on pulse sequence development, developing 129Xe brain imaging and 19F lung MRI improvement.
+In addition, Yurii is involved in synthesis of fluorinated biosensors and testing of the supramolecular 129Xe biosensor.

 Yurii was recently awarded the President’s International Graduate Scholar Award.